Lanna Cheng

 Lanna Cheng is a marine scientist known for her research on marine insects, particularly the sea-skater genus Halobates.
-Cheng has had a long career at the Scripps Institution of Oceanography, University of California, San Diego (SIO-UCSD), where she contributed to marine biology, oceanography, and climate-change research.
-She currently holds the title of Research Scientist Emeritus at SIO.
+Cheng has had a long career at the Scripps Institution of Oceanography, University of California, San Diego (SIO-UCSD), where she contributed to research in marine biology, oceanography, climate-change and plastic pollution.
+She holds the title of Research Scientist Emeritus at Scripps.

 She also discovered the unique micro-hair layer in Halobates which protects them from drowning and allows respiration during submergence (1973).

 Early life, education

 She grew up in Singapore and was educated in Chinese through elementary and high school at the Singapore Nanyang Girls' High School.
 Cheng completed her Bachelor of Science (B.Sc.) at the University of Singapore in 1963, followed by a B.Sc.
 Hons. in 1964 and a Master of Science (M.Sc.) in 1966.
 She was awarded a D.Phil. from Oxford University, U.K. in 1969, and was a postdoctoral research/teaching fellow at the University of Waterloo, Ontario, Canada in 1969.

 During her time at the University of Oxford, she served as President of the Oxford University Malaysian-Singapore Association (1967–1968).
 She was elected a fellow of the Royal Entomological Society (FRES) in 1966.

 She was elected President of the Western Society of Naturalists (1985–1986) and served as a member of the Editorial Board of the Chinese Journal of Oceanology and Limnology (2001–2008), She was invited to serve as the Editor of Marine Insects for the World Register of Marine Species (WoRMS), a position she held from 2009 to 2024.